mikewren/PocketMesh/docs/User_Guide.md

 ### Device Info

 - View battery level, firmware version, and manufacturer details for your connected radio.
+- The Device Info section is collapsible - tap to expand or collapse.

-### My Profile
+### Node Settings

-- Set your display name (shown to other mesh users).
+- Set your **Node Name** (shown to other mesh users on the mesh network).
-- Set your location (shared in advertisements).
-- Share your contact via QR code.
+- Configure how your device behaves on the mesh.

+### Advanced Settings

+Advanced settings are available for power users:

+1. Go to **Settings** tab.
+2. Scroll to the bottom and tap **Advanced Settings**.

+Advanced settings include:

+- **Manual Radio Configuration**: Fine-tune radio parameters beyond standard presets.
+- **Contacts Settings**: Configure auto-add contacts behavior and other contact management options.
+- **Telemetry Settings**: Configure sensor data reporting.
+- **Danger Zone**: Reset device, clear data, and other destructive operations.

 ---